Pausing, with "Goodbye" in Iola...

 to experience all things Keaton with one of his youngest fans, her three-year-old son.

-Also from the APM site: Downloadable Buster Keaton movie video:
+Also from the APM site, usable with Real Player, Buster Keaton movie videos

 Columbia University transcriptions and audio files of Keaton talking about his career: